syntasso/kratix-docs/docs/main/05-reference/03-promises/01-promises.md

     # ...

   # Ordered list of Docker containers
-  # Executed in response to a Resource Request
+  # Executed in response to a request
   workflows:
     grapefruit:
       gummybear: